Stephen "tWitch" Boss: Personal life

 On December 10, 2013, Boss and fellow SYTYCD alum Allison Holker married at Nigel Lythgoe's Villa San Juliette Vineyard and Winery in Paso Robles, California.
-Holker has a daughter from a previous relationship.
-Their son was born in March 2016, and their daughter was born in November 2019.
+Boss and Holker had two children.

 Death

 On December 13, 2022, Boss was found dead in Encino, California.
-His death was ruled a suicide with conspiracies later surrounding the circumstances of his death.
+His death was ruled a suicide by self-inflicted gunshot wound to the head.
 He was 40 years old.

 Boss' remains were interred at Forest Lawn Memorial Park.